 - (b) "Bing Maps Distance Matrix API" means the API that enables developers to generate and calculate travel time and distance information between various origin and destination locations, but without the routing details.

-- (d) "Bing Maps REST Services API" means the services that enable the use of REST URLs to perform tasks such as creating a map with pushpins, geocoding an address, retrieving imagery metadata or calculating a route, all as part of Applications, as described in greater detail in the Documentation.
+- (e) "Bing Maps REST Services API" means the Services that enable the use of REST URLs to perform tasks such as creating a map with pushpins, geocoding an address, retrieving imagery metadata or calculating a route, all as part of Applications, as described in greater detail in the Documentation.

-- (i) "Premium Services" means the Bing Maps Distance Matrix API, Bing Maps Isochrone API, Bing Maps Snap to Road API, and Bing Maps Truck Routing API.
+- (j) "Premium Services" means the Bing Maps Distance Matrix API, Bing Maps Isochrone API, Bing Maps Snap to Road API, Bing Maps Truck Routing API, and Bing Maps Multi-Itinerary Optimization API.

-- (k) "Transaction" means a call to the Service measured on a per-account basis.
+- (l) "Transaction" means a call to the Service measured on a per-account basis.

-- (l) "Windows App" means using the Services in an Application (i) built upon the Universal Windows Platform which runs exclusively across Windows platforms and/or (ii) which runs exclusively on the Windows 8.x and earlier operating systems.
+- (m) "Windows App" means using the Services in an Application (i) built upon the Universal Windows Platform which runs exclusively across Windows platforms or (ii) which runs exclusively on the Windows 8.x and earlier operating systems.

 Section 2.
 Volume Licensing.